 ALL MAINTENANCE AND ADJUSTEMENT OPERATIONS THAT ARE MARKED WITH A REQUIRE SPECIALIST KNOWLEDGE.
-FOR YOUR OWN SECURITY, LET THESE TASKS BE CARRIED OUT BY A KTM-DEALER
+FOR YOUR OWN SECURITY, LET THESE TASKS BE CARRIED OUT BY A KTM-DEALER.
+AT KTM YOUR MOTORCYCLE WILL RECIEVE OPTIMAL SERVICING BY SPECIALLY TRAINED MECHANICS.

-- WHEN CLEANING THE MOTORCYCLE, DO NOT USE A HIGH PRESSURE CLEANING UNIT IF POSSIBLE, OTHERWISE WATER WILL PENETRATE THE BEARINGS, CARBURETOR, ELECTRIC CONNECTORS ETC. - When transporting your KTM, ensure that it is held upright with restraining straps or other mechanical fastening devices and that the fuel tap is in the OFF position if the motorcycle should fall over, be aware of any leaking fuel from the carburetor or fuel tank - Do not use toothed washers or spring rings with the engine fastening screws, as these work into the frame parts and keep working loose.
-Instead, use self-locking nuts. - LET YOUR MOTORCYCLE COOL DOWN BEFORE BEGINNING ANY MAINTENANCE WORK IN ORDER TO AVOID GETTING BURNED. - Remove Oils, fatty matters, filters, fuels, washing detergents etc. orderly. - Under no circumstances may used oil be disposed of in the sewage system or in the open countrysize.
-1 liter used oil contaminates 1.000.000 liters water.
+- WHEN CLEANING THE MOTORCYCLE, DO NOT USE A HIGH PRESSURE CLEANING UNIT IF POSSIBLE, OTHERWISE WATER WILL PENETRATE THE BEARINGS, CARBURETOR, ELECTRIC CONNECTORS ETC. - When transporting your KTM, ensure that it is held upright with restraining straps or other mechanical fastening devices and that the fuel tap is in the OFF position if the motorcycle should fall down, be aware of any leaking fuel from the carburetor or fuel tank - Do not use toothed washers or spring rings with the engine fastening screws, as these work into the frame parts and keep working loose.
+Instead, use self-locking nuts. - LET YOUR MOTORCYCLE COOL DOWN BEFORE BEGINNING ANY MAINTENANCE WORK IN ORDER TO AVOID GETTING BURNED. - Remove Oils, fatty matters, filters, fuels, washing detergents etc. orderly. - Under no circumstances may used oil be disposed of in the sewage system or in the open countryside.
+1 liter used oil contaminates 1.000.000 liters water. - IF YOU UNFASTEN SELF-LOCKING NUTS, YOU HAVE TO REPLACE THEM BY NEW ONES. - IF YOU UNFASTEN SCREWS AND NUTS SECURED BY LOCTITE, YOU HAVE TO REATTACH AND SECURE THEM IN THE SAME WAY.
+SEE TECHNICAL SPECIFICATIONS FASTENING TORQUES ON PAGE 37/38.